ufal/npfl129/exam/questions.md

-#### Questions@:, Lecture 1 Questions
+### #Questioni@:, Lecture 1 Questions

-- Explain how reinforcement learning differs from supervised and unsupervised learning in terms of experience that the learning algorithms use model performance.
+- Explain how reinforcement learning differs from supervised and unsupervised learning in terms of the type of input the learning algorithms use to improve model performance.
 [5]

 - Explain why we need separate training and test data.
 What is generalization, and how does the concept relate to underfitting and overfitting?
 [10]